Calvin Thomas (director)

 Calvin Thomas (born November 29, 1986) is a Canadian film director and screenwriter, who collaborates on most of his work with Yonah Lewis.
-The duo are most noted for their 2019 film White Lie, which was a Canadian Screen Award nominee for Best Motion Picture, and garnered the duo nominations for Best Director and Best Original Screenplay, at the 8th Canadian Screen Awards.
+The duo are most noted for their 2019 film White Lie, which was a Canadian Screen Award nominee for Best Motion Picture and garnered them nominations for Best Director and Best Original Screenplay at the 8th Canadian Screen Awards.

-The duo, both alumni of Sheridan College, released their debut feature film Amy George in 2011.
-They followed up with The Oxbow Cure in 2013, and Spice It Up in 2018, before releasing White Lie.
-In addition to their Canadian Screen Award nominations, the duo also won the Vancouver Film Critics Circle award for Best Screenplay for a Canadian Film in 2019.
+Both alumni of Sheridan College, Thomas and Lewis released their debut feature film Amy George in 2011.
+They followed up with The Oxbow Cure in 2013 and Spice It Up in 2018 before releasing White Lie.
+In addition to their Canadian Screen Award nominations, they also won the Vancouver Film Critics Circle award for Best Screenplay for a Canadian Film in 2019.